 Location: United States

-Wells-Moran has shown in many juried shows, including those run by the California Art Club, the City of Ventura, California and in Washington state in the annual Plein Air Washington Artists’ juried show at the American Art Co. in Tacoma, the Port Angeles Center for the Arts’ Plein Air Competition, the Kitsap Arts Festival, the Magnolia Arts Festival, the Shoreline Arts Festival, and the Edmonds Arts Festival, all in Washington.
-Most recently, she has been in three solo shows in Seattle, including ArtsWest in West Seattle last year and has won awards in local, national and international exhibitions.
-This month, she won the "Award of Excellence in Art" in an international landscape painting competition held by Light, Space & Time Gallery.
+Wells-Moran has shown in many juried shows, including; those run by the California Art Club, the annual PAWA juried show at the American Art Co. in Tacoma, the Port Angeles Center for the Arts’ Plein Air Competition, the Kitsap Arts Festival, the Magnolia Arts Festival, the Shoreline Arts Festival, the Edmonds Arts Festival and galleries in the Pacific Northwest and Mexico.
+Her work has been presented in six solo shows in Seattle, including ArtsWest in West Seattle and she has won awards in several local, national and international exhibitions.

-She is a Signature Member and President of the Puget Sound Group of Northwest Artists (PSGNA) – a professional artists’ juried group operating since 1928 -- and is a member of Women Artists of the West (WAOW), Plein Air Washington Artists (PAWA) and American Women Artists (AWA).
-This August, she had a solo show in Edmonds, Washington and now has several paintings in the Puget Sound Group’s Mercer Island Aljoya Show, a four months long, juried exhibit.
+She is a Signature Member and President of the Puget Sound Group of Northwest Artists (PSGNA) – a professional artists’ juried group operating since 1928 -- Women Artists of the West (WAOW), and Plein Air Washington Artists (PAWA).

 Here are some of my paintings from the year of COVID.